rust-lang/rust/docs/dev/README.md

   rust code that it refers to and the rust editor will also highlight the proper text range.

-  If you press <kbd>Ctrl</kbd> (i.e. trigger goto definition) in the inspected Rust source file the syntax tree read-only editor should scroll to and select the appropriate syntax node token.
+  If you trigger Go to Definition in the inspected Rust source file, the syntax tree read-only editor should scroll to and select the appropriate syntax node token.

   ![demo](https://user-images.githubusercontent.com/36276403/78225773-6636a480-74d3-11ea-9d9f-1c9d42da03b0.png)